-How Roger Federer global inspires devotion
+How Roger Federer inspires global devotion

 'I could watch him play every day 24/7'

-Like Khalil and Wilson, Sunita Sigitia is a member of the official Federer fan club -- Fans 4 Roger.
+Like Khalil and Wilson, Sunita Sigtia is a member of the official Federer fan club -- Fans 4 Roger.
 She has been making the 7,966km journey from Calcutta to Wimbledon to watch Federer's feather-soft volleys and beautiful backhands for the last 10 years, but has never felt pressure such as this in her mission to watch him in the flesh.

 Not even an "RF" tattoo, subtly inked on the back of her neck, or the great man's signature -- permanently marked on the inside of her forearm -- can help her gain access into The All England Club.